 Central Intelligence Agency Budget

-As with most other U.S intelligence agencies, the annual budget of the CIA is highly classified.
-However, several attempts have been made, throughout the past few decades, to obtain budget-related data of the agency.
+As with most other US intelligence agencies, the annual budget of the CIA is highly classified.
+However, several attempts have been made over the past few decades to obtain budget-related data from the agency.

 One such report was published in 1965, revealing that the CIA’s annual budget in 1963 was $550 million.
-According to an official document released publically by the U.S government in 1997, the total budget of U.S intelligence agencies for that fiscal year was $26.6 billion.
+According to an official document released publicly by the U.S government in 1997, the total budget of US intelligence agencies for that fiscal year was $26.6 billion.

-Since 2007, the U.S government has publicly reported the overall federal spending on intelligence almost every year.
-However, it has never revealed any specifics on how exactly the budget is utilized.
-In 2013, a series of top-secret documents-leak disclosed budget details of the CIA and other U.S intelligence agencies.
+Since 2007, the U.S. government has publicly shared the total amount spent on intelligence almost every year.
+However, it has never disclosed how this budget is specifically allocated.
+In 2013, a leak of top-secret documents revealed detailed budget information about the CIA and other U.S. intelligence agencies.

 According to those documents, the CIA’s annual budget for 2013 stood at $14.7 billion, about 28 percent of the entire U.S intelligence budget and significantly more than that of NSA ($10.8b) and NRO ($10.3b).
 The disclosures further revealed that a large portion of the CIA’s budget was directed towards its ‘Covert action programs’ and logistics.
-The other large allocation was towards its HUMINT operations at $2.3 billion.
+The other large allocation was to its HUMINT operations, totaling $2.3 billion.

 Federal Bureau of Investigation Budget

 The fiscal budget of the FBI is publicly accessible, unlike that of the Central Intelligence Agency.
-In the fiscal year 2021, the federal budget of the FBI stood at $9.7 billion, most of which is spent on salaries and expenses (S&E).
-The agency has increased budged allocation in areas including – fir*arms background checks, vetting process, counterintelligence capabilities, and IT upgrades.
+In the fiscal year 2021, the federal budget of the FBI stood at $9.7 billion, most of which was spent on salaries and expenses (S&E).
+The agency has increased budget allocation in areas including – fir*arms background checks, vetting process, counterintelligence capabilities, and IT upgrades.

 Read: What if NASA Had The US Military Budget?